AnalyticsAutomated/analytics_automated/docs/the_Job_UI.rst

 Define a Job
 ------------

-Now we have some tasks attached to a backend we can define a **Job**.
+Once you have defined one or more tasks you can define a **Job**.
 Return to http://127.0.0.1:8000/admin/ and click on Jobs then select "Add Job"

 .. image:: job.png